nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ### Command Preview™

 We also understand that it takes time for new users to remember all the commands.
 As such, we have a CommandPreview™ which tells you the parameters of the command you have to enter.
-For example, if you type `ad` the system will process your keypresses and display to you what commands it thinks you are going to execute and displays them as shown below:
+For example, if you type `ad` the system will process your keystrokes and display to you what commands it thinks you are going to execute and displays them as shown below:

 <img src="images/app_command_preview.png" width="700" alt="CommandPreview™" />